OntimizeWeb/docs/_o_components/35-o-table.component.md

 {% include toc %}

 ## Introduction
-The `o-table` provides a table of data that can be used to display rows of data.
+The `o-table` provides a table of data that can be used to display rows of data and include a ready-to-use features like paging, filtering, sorting, editing, grouping, resizing, exporting to PDF and excel, and virtual scrolling

 If the table also is *inside a form*, the `attr` property is required for registry the table in the form.